SourceModdingPub/.github/profile/README.md

-# The Source Advocates
+# The Advocates
 *Advocate is the alias given to a person, or persons, operating on the cutting edge of reverse engineering and modding efforts for the community at large.*

-## Thanks goes to these wonderful Source Advocates
+## Thanks goes to these wonderful Advocates

 <img src="https://c.tenor.com/A8rfrx1u11YAAAAC/forge-blacksmiths.gif" width="600" height="500" />